 - Learn how to correctly control the leash, as pulling on or tightening the leash may increase aggression.

 - Teach your dog to associate other the presence of other dogs with good things, like especially delicious food treats.

 - Reward your dog for non-fearful and non-aggressive behavior.

 - Good veterinary care is essential, as some medications and some conditions, especially those causing pain, increase aggression.

 - Seek help at early signs of fear or aggression toward other dogs.
 Aggression is much easier to prevent, than to “cure.”

 - Spay or neuter your dog.

 - NEVER, EVER reach for the collar.
-Reaching for the dog may result in severe owner injury and redirected aggression.
+Reaching for the dog can result in redirected aggression and severe injury..